Darragoth/Universal-Eurocentric-Alphabet/README.md

 # Universal Eurocentric Alphabet ЖꟽERЧ v0.72 - ʒwertʃ - Jwertch - Жўерч - Ζωερτςς - झ़वएरच - জৱএরথশ - ჟვერჩ - ջվեռՃ - ㅈㅞㄹㅊ - ጀዌረቸ
 **Every writing system is equally descriptive and prescriptive** The official IPA (International Phonetics Association) symbols are useful for academic accuracy, but utterly useless for practical writing purposes like an alphabet of a language.
-To represent every base vowel of 95 % of native speakers of all languages the Standard Latin Alphabet with 6 letters generally used for vowels (A, E, I, U, O, Y) would only need another 6 additional vowel letters: Ʌʌ, Ɵɵ, Ʉᵾ, Ɔɔ, Ɛɛ and Ⳟⳟ (the box symbol in the left graph, blame Google for poor rendering).
-That figure would jump to 99 % by adding two more vowel letters: Ұ & Э. Similarly, 46 base consonants can describe sufficiently the sounds of the vast majority of the world's languages.
+To represent every base vowel of 95 % of native speakers of all languages the Standard Latin Alphabet with 6 letters generally used for vowels (A, E, I, U, O, Y) would only need another 6 additional vowel letters: Ʌʌ, Ɵɵ, Ʉᵾ, Ɔɔ, Ɛɛ and Ⳟⳟ.
+That figure would jump to 99 % by adding two more vowel letters: Ұ & Э. Similarly, 46 base consonants sufficiently describe the sounds of the vast majority of the world's languages.
 ## Notable features
 - Latin-Greek-Cyrillic-based and IPA inspired alphabet with 14 vowels and 46 consonants and 9 articulatory modifiers constituting altogether about 300 possible combinations or independent graphemes.
 - Used to write every language in the past, present and, hopefully, future.
-- Keyboard configuration: All 60 base letters configurable on most QWERTY and AZERTY variants.
+- Keyboard configuration: All 60 base letters configurable on most QWERTY and AZERTY variants, of which 24 require two inputs.
-- All letters typeable with not more than 3 inputs using three modifier keys.
+- All 300 letters typeable with not more than 3 inputs using 3 modifier keys.
+- All novel letters were designed to require the least number of inputs without sacrificing graphic harmony and unity between the letters.
 - The sounds represented by each letter are the initial sounds of the things they depict, using the acrophonic principle.
 ## Vowels
 ### Transphonologization